Elon Musk: Apple threatened to yank Twitter from App Store | Technology

 Apple did not immediately respond to requests for comment.
 "It wasn't clear to me how far up the Apple food chain that idea went internally and without knowing that, it isn't clear how seriously to take any of this," said Randal Picker, a professor at the University of Chicago Law School.

 The world's most valuable firm spent an estimated $131,600 on Twitter ads between Nov.
 10 and Nov.
 16, down from $220,800 between Oct.
 16 and Oct.
 22, the week before Musk closed the Twitter deal, according to ad measurement firm Pathmatics.
+In the first quarter of 2022, Apple was the top advertiser on Twitter, spending $48 million and accounting for more than 4% of total revenue for the period, the Washington Post reported, citing an internal Twitter document.

+Twitter did not immediately respond to a Reuters request for comment on the report.
 'GO TO WAR'

 Among the list of grievances tweeted by Musk was the up to 30% fee Apple charges software developers for in-app purchases, with Musk posting a meme suggesting he was willing to "go to war" with Apple rather than paying the commission.
 The fee has drawn criticism and lawsuits from companies such as Epic Games, the maker of 'Fortnite', while attracting the scrutiny of regulators globally.